 Product Portfolio: ADHD

-KP415 is a NME prodrug of methylphenidate, which KemPharm is developing for the treatment of ADHD.
+KP415 is a NME prodrug of d-threo-methylphenidate (d-MPH), which KemPharm is developing for the treatment of ADHD.
 The ADHD market is largely served by the stimulant products methylphenidate and amphetamine, and KP415 is designed to be an extended release (ER) d-MPH prodrug product candidate designed for the treatment of ADHD with patients that could benefit from both earlier onset as well as better total duration of effect.

-KemPharm currently expects to initiate a pivotal efficacy trial of KP415, as well as a human abuse liability (HAL) study, in the second half of 2017, leading to a potential New Drug Application (NDA) for KP415 as early as 2018.
-KemPharm plans to seek approval of KP415 under the 505(b)(2) NDA pathway.
+KemPharm currently expects to initiate a pivotal efficacy trial of KP415, as well as a human abuse liability (HAL) study, in the second half of 2017, leading to a potential New Drug Application (NDA) for KP415 as soon as late 2018.

 Key Product Features of KP415